wadefagen/waf.cs.illinois.edu/index.md

 <hr>

-## Visualizations
+## Visualization Systems

-Most of my scholarly work is exploring engagement through data visualizations and similar art, and much of this work is done in collaboration with undergraduate students and faculty from other domains.
+Most of my scholarly work is exploring engagement through data visualization systems and similar art, and much of this work is done in collaboration with undergraduate students and faculty from other domains.
 If I have done a good job, you'll be able to spend hours nerding out with data in these visualizations:

 - [91-DIVOC Project (Data-forward, interactive COVID-19 Visualizations)](https://91-divoc.com/)
 - ["GPA Visualizations" of UIUC GPA Data](/discovery/gpa/)